Publications

 2017

-1. Li, B., Liu, T., Zhao, Z., Tang, B., Drozd, A., Rogers, A., & Du, X. (2017).
+1. :newspaper: :large_orange_diamond: Li, B., Liu, T., Zhao, Z., Tang, B., Drozd, A., Rogers, A., & Du, X. (2017).
 Investigating Different Syntactic Context Types and Context Representations for Learning Word Embeddings.
 Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, 2411–2421.
 Copenhagen, Denmark, September 7–11, 2017.

 The number of word embedding models is growing every year.
 Most of them are based on the co-occurrence information of words and their contexts.
 However, it is still an open question what is the best definition of context.
 We provide a systematical investigation of 4 different syntactic context types and context representations for learning word embeddings.
 Comprehensive experiments are conducted to evaluate their effectiveness on 6 extrinsic and intrinsic tasks.
 We hope that this paper, along with the published code, would be helpful for choosing the best context type and representation for a given task.